nfacha/TwitchBridge/README.md

 **twitch.chat.receive** - Users with this permissions can see the twitch chat

-**twitch.chat.send** - Users with this permissions can send messages on the Twitch chat (WARNING: Messages will be sent with the user in the config, this permissions should only be given to the actual streamer!)
+**twitch.chat.send** - Users with this permissions can send messages on the Twitch chat (**WARNING**: Messages will be sent with the user in the config, this permissions should only be given to the actual streamer!)

+To send a message from Minecraft to Twitch the message should start with :

+So, it would be `:hello Twitch from Minecraft`